ABOUT SARAH

 I'm a born-and-raised Jersey girl who fell in love with theater at an early age – one of my earliest memories is seeing the Radio City Christmas Spectacular and getting upset when I wasn’t allowed to get up on stage to dance with the Rockettes.
 After graduating from Princeton University with a major in Psychology and certificates in Neuroscience and Theater, I moved to Cleveland, Ohio to pursue my MFA at the Tony Award-winning Cleveland Play House in the Case Western Reserve University/Cleveland Play House MFA Acting Program.

-I now work as a theater maker, aerialist, and educator who is passionate about collaboration.
+I now work in the New York and New Jersey area as a theater maker, aerialist, and educator who is passionate about collaboration.
 My work plays with juxtaposition: modernity and antiquity,

 language and movement, realism and magic.
 I believe in creating theater that is inherently theatrical; I want to tell stories in a way that necessitates the stage.
 Above all, I believe in storytelling as a powerful tool to combat alienation and foster human connection.